-Because solar power is a relatively new thing to most, people often make the mistake of lumping solar into one, singular category.
+Solar energy technology is a relatively new thing to a lot of people.
+Because of this, homeowners often make the mistake of lumping solar into one, singular category.
 They think of a panel that collects sunlight and powers their home.
-The truth is that there are several different kinds of delivery methods and technology that’s out there today – technology that’s making it easier for solar power to fit its way into homes across the country.
+The truth is that there are several different technologies available today.
+These technologies make it easier for solar power to shine its way into homes across the country.

 Solar Energy is obviously the energy harnessed from the sun.
-Solar Energy Technology is the means to take that sun and turn it into electricity.
-There are two primary means to convert sun to power – solar panels and concentrating solar power.
+Solar Energy Technology is the means to take that sun and turn it into a usable form.
+There are two primary means to convert the sun’s energy: solar panels and concentrating solar power.
 Today, we’ll cover both and a little more.

-Good luck pronouncing that, but basically Solar Photovoltaics is a fancy term for solar panels.
+(Good luck pronouncing that!)
+Solar Photovoltaics is a fancy term for solar panels.
 They do what the Greek translation of the word says they do – convert sunlight into electricity.

-The technology itself was discovered in the 1830’s, but it wasn’t until the 1940’s that man decided to try to make a panel and harness the power of the sun.
+The Photovoltaic Effect was discovered in the 1830’s, but it wasn’t until the 1940’s that man decided to try to make a panel and harness the power of the sun.
 Residential solar has been the fastest growing segment of our industry, but commercial is quickly catching up – especially thanks to increasing affordability of the technology itself.

 Concentrating solar power